Identifying Amphibian Eggs in the Lowlands of Western Washington

 Long-toed salamander (Ambystoma macrodactylum):

-The breeding cycle of the long-toed salamander is similar to that of other Ambystomid salamanders such as the northwestern.
+The breeding cycle of the long-toed salamander is similar to that of other salamanders in the Ambystomidae family, such as the northwestern salamander.

 Egg masses of long-toed salamanders can be identified by the following characteristics:

-1) Eggs laid in small masses or singly.
+1) Eggs are laid in small masses or singly.

 4) Eggs look widely spaced within the mass due to the size of each egg.